 Our profitability depends, in large part, on our ability to acquire targeted assets at favorable prices.
 We face significant competition when acquiring RPLs and SBC loans and our other targeted assets.
 Our competitors include other mortgage REITs, financial companies, public and private funds, hedge funds, commercial and investment banks and residential and commercial finance companies.
 Many of our competitors are substantially larger and have considerably greater access to capital and other resources than we do.
 Furthermore, new companies with significant amounts of capital have recently been formed or have raised additional capital, and may continue to be formed and raise additional capital in the future, and these companies may have objectives that overlap with ours, which may create competition for assets we wish to acquire.
 Some competitors may have a lower cost of funds and access to funding sources that are not available to us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of assets to acquire and establish more relationships than us.
 We also may have different operating constraints from those of our competitors including, among others, tax-driven constraints such as those arising from our intention to qualify and maintain our qualification as a REIT and restraints imposed on us by our attempt to comply with certain exclusions from the definition of an "investment company" or other exemptions under the Investment Company Act.
 Furthermore, competition for assets in our targeted asset classes may lead to the price of such assets increasing, may reduce the number of attractive RPL and SBC loan investment opportunities available to us or increase the bargaining power of asset owners seeking to sell, which would increase the prices for these assets.
 If such events occur, our ability to implement our business strategy could be adversely affected, which could materially and adversely affect us.
-We cannot assure you that the competitive pressures we face will not have a material adverse effect on our business, financial condition and results of operations.
+We cannot ass on our taxable income that we distribute to our stockholders.
+However, our ability to make distributions depends on our results of operations, which may experience uneven cash flow because we hold RPLs and NPLs, our earnings, applicable law, our financial condition and such other factors as our Board of Directors may deem relevant from time to time.
+We will declare and make distributions to our stockholders only to the extent approved by our Board of Directors.